bitsofcotton/p0/README.md

 # bitsofcotton/p0
-Generic predictor on expected value when original function has some invariant structure with short ranges.
+Generic predictor on expected value when original function has some invariant structure no longer with input argument.

 There's a plenty of the room to make this into n-variable predictor, but this repository won't implement such of them.